Skip to main content

 Student qualifications required:

-• Experience working with people with dementia and older adults is preferred.
+• Experience with SPSS and qualitative interviews is preferred.

 Expected training/skills to be received by the Student: